MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-user-after-sign-up.md

 # Tutorial: Sign in user automatically after sign-up in an iOS app

-This tutorial demonstrates how to sign in a user after sign-up.
+This tutorial demonstrates how to sign in user automatically after sign-up in an Android app by using native authentication.

 In this tutorial, you learn how to:

+> [!div class="checklist"]
+>
-- Sign in after sign-up.
+> - Sign in after sign-up.
-- Handle errors.
+> - Handle errors.

 ## Prerequisites